How 5G Technology Will Reshape Key Industries: Use Cases and Business Advantages

 In short, 5G mobile technology will operate on three different spectrum bands to take the better of both worlds:

 - Low-band spectrum (sub 1 GHz) relates to general coverage such as indoors, urban, rural areas, and suburbs.
 Increased low-band capacity is necessary to bridge the gap between urban and rural broadband connectivity and tackle digital inequality.
 Low-band spectrum is now primarily used by telecom companies in the US.
-Hence, it’s rapidly becoming depleted.
+Hence, it is rapidly becoming depleted.
 Yet, it still offers the best coverage area and penetration.
 The major con is that peak data speeds are maxed out at 100Mbps.

-- Mid-band spectrum comes with faster coverage and lower latency, however, it often fails to penetrate buildings.
+- Mid-band spectrum (1 GHz – 6 GHz) comes with faster coverage and lower latency, however, it often fails to penetrate buildings.
 The peak speeds are capped at 1 GB.
 Mid-bands are usually a ‘golden means’ of coverage and capacity advantages.
 The majority of commercial 5G networks use the 3.3-3.8 GHz spectrum range.

-- High-band spectrum can accelerate peak speeds up to 10 Gbps while ensuring very low latency.
+- High-band spectrum (24 GHz+) can accelerate peak speeds up to 10 Gbps while ensuring very low latency.
 However, there are two sides to every story and this one is no exception.
 Ultra-high, lightning-fast bands currently have low coverage area and building penetration is sub-par.
-But there’s a lot of bandwidth available to users.
+But there is a lot of bandwidth available to users.

-Sprint decided to secure a large fraction of the unused mid-band spectrum and (Multiple-input multiple-output) technology to improve building penetration and coverage.
-MIMO enables transmission and retrieval of more than one data signal at the same time and frequency.
+Sprint decided to secure a large fraction of the unused mid-band spectrum and deployed Massive MIMO (Multiple-input multiple-output) technology to improve building penetration and coverage.
+MIMO enables the transmission and retrieval of more than one data signal at the same time and frequency.
 Massive MIMO setups can include tens or even hundreds of antennas to maximize the signal quality.
-For instance, deployed a pilot MIMO system containing 96 to 128 antennas.
+For instance, Huawei, ZTE, and Facebook deployed a pilot MIMO system containing 96 to 128 antennas.